 After 32 years at the helm, Losch and his staff have picked up a few fun traditions that State College residents have come to expect.
 The Rapid Transit entrance features beautiful glass displays that are perfect for advertising the store’s seasonal offerings.

-Rapid Transit’s history is rich with nuances like that, when rolled up into one ornate package, can alter the way you look at the experience of being a customer.
+Rapid Transit’s history is rich with nuances like these.
+When rolled up into one ornate package, it can truly alter the way you look at the experience of being a customer.

 It certainly is, as Losch wakes up bright and early each morning for his usual piping-hot bowl of oatmeal just across the street from his store.